 4. Model respect and create an environment of mutual respect

-The teacher’s job is to deliver instruction in his/her content area and to make the lesson engaging and meaningful, but the students also need to feel valued and worth for their contributions to the class.
+A teacher’s job is to deliver instruction in his/her content area and make the lesson engaging and meaningful, but the students also need to feel valued and worthy.
 This is one of the easiest ways to promote a healthy relationship with your students.
 One can have the most disgruntled student at the beginning of class, but it is almost a small miracle to watch the difference a “thank you” can make.
 It may seem obvious to state, but the students respond positively and similarly when they feel respected.
-It is amazing the way that respect is reciprocated.

 5. Handle discipline issues and allow for reflection

-This is important because if we wait too long to deal with a discipline issue and our tempers have reached their peak, we are more likely to lose control.
-If students see that they can push us to this limit, thus enhancing a weakness, they will work that angle every time.
-Handle all discipline issues with a clear mind and always maintain your professionalism.
 If a situation escalates and too much time is being taken away from student learning, it may become necessary to remove the student from the room.
-Call the office to make them aware of the situation and the student who is on his/her way.
 This is a time for the student to reflect on the situation.
-He or she identifies the problem, selects the desired outcome, and brainstorms options for how to achieve that selected outcome.
-The other part of this is that the teacher needs to go through the same reflection.
+He or she identifies the problem, selects the desired outcome, and brainstorms options for achieving that selected outcome.
 Our ultimate goal is to keep students on task and in a positive learning environment.
 What factors went into the situation?
-How can I change so that our desired outcome is the same?
-Once both parties have had time for reflection, it is important to get back together, find a common ground of resolution, and move forward.
-Tomorrow is a new day.
+How can we reach a mutually desired outcome?
+Once both parties have had time for reflection, it is important to get back together, find common ground of resolution, and move forward.

-6. Be aware of student “baggage” and make your classroom your students’ safe zone
+6. Be aware of student “baggage” and make your (virtual) classroom your students’ safe zone

-Teaching students and changing lives is a job of utmost importance because we often walk a fine line where our words and actions have a huge impact in our students’ lives.
-This alone makes it important to understand that while we may be with them for 8-9 hours a day, they are under multiple influences for the duration of their entire 24 hour day.
-As teachers, it is our job to pay attention to the tiniest of details and keep our ears open for signs that our students may be silently calling out for help.
-Knowing that students may be struggling outside of the classroom also dictates that we maintain our high expectations, but also now act with additional empathy that tells our students we are there for them.
+It is important to understand that while we may be interacting with our students five times a week, they are under multiple influences for the duration of their entire 24 hour day.
+As teachers, our job is to pay attention to the tiniest of details and keep our ears open for signs that our students may be silently calling out for help.
+Knowing that students may be struggling outside of the classroom also dictates that we maintain our high expectations and now act with additional empathy that tells our students we are there for them.

 7. Design engaging lessons

 When students are engaged, they are less likely to act out or be disruptive.
-It can be a lot of work to mix things up and keep students on task, interested in learning, and influenced to have a desire to continue to learn.
+It can be a lot of work to mix things up and keep students on task, interested in learning, and influenced to have a desire to continue to learn – especially if you’re teaching virtually this school year.
 This starts with students being aware of the mastery objective of their learning.
-Who wants to work if you don’t know the desired outcome?
 Students must know the agenda to get them to the final goal.
-Students who are engaged have teachers who question and encourage, facilitate discussions that are meaningful and relevant, provide feedback, group their students purposefully, and provide multiple ways of instruction delivery.
-Sounds overwhelming, right?
-The work that is done upfront is minimal compared to the reward of seeing your students find success.
-A busy, active learner does not have time for mischief – he/she is too engaged in the task at hand, and behavior issues become a minimum.
-I’ve seen it happen.
+Students who are engaged have teachers who question and encourage, facilitate discussions that are meaningful and relevant, provide feedback, group their students purposefully, and provide multiple instruction delivery methods.
+A busy, active learner does not have time for mischief – he/she is too engaged in the task at hand, and behavior issues become minimal.

 8. Wrap it all up

-Remaining firm, fair and consistent encourages a room full of engaged learners.
-Successful classroom management does not happen overnight.
-It is a series of building relationships, trying different strategies and tactics, and exhibiting the willingness to work with your students to maintain a productive classroom relationship.
-The most important aspect to remember, at the end of the day, is that teaching is one of the most rewarding professions.
+Remaining firm, fair, and consistent encourages a room full of engaged learners.
+Successful classroom management is a series of building relationships, trying different strategies and tactics, and exhibiting the willingness to work with your students to maintain a productive relationship.
+The most important aspect to remember is that teaching is one of the most rewarding professions at the end of the day.
 You may not feel the impact immediately in the classroom, but there is nothing more gratifying than hearing from a former student that YOU made all the difference in his or her education.
 That is why we do what we do, right?